authelia/authelia/docs/content/configuration/notifications/smtp.md

 ---
 title: "SMTP"
 description: "Configuring the SMTP Notifications Settings."
-lead: "Authelia can send emails to users through an SMTP server.
+summary: "Authelia can send emails to users through an SMTP server.
 This section describes how to configure this."
 date: 2020-02-29T01:43:59+01:00
 draft: false
 images: []